 Backpacker and travel writer Nathan Edgerton spent four months travelling on a cheap bicycle the entire length of Vietnam from the biggest city in the South to the capital in the North.
 When the open bus ticket costs just $15 USD some may ask the question, is he crazy?
 Or does he just have a more adventurous spirit than the average backpacker?
 In this article, Nathan gives you many reasons why travelling on two wheels is way cooler than four…Plus some tips on embarking upon your own bicycle adventure!

-Imagine that, during one of the day-long bus trips that cannot be avoided while traveling in Asia, you looked out the window and saw a lone cyclist pedaling a pack-laden bike slowly but surely along the shoulder.
+Imagine that, during one of the day-long bus trips that cannot be avoided while travelling in Asia, you looked out the window and saw a lone cyclist pedalling a pack-laden bike slowly but surely along the shoulder.

 Buying the right wheels for the 3,200 km journey

 I arrived in Ho Chi Minh City last February with a plan to buy a bike and ride a circuit around the Mekong Delta, then loop back through Ho Chi Minh City and head north along the coast to Nha Trang, then cut inland through the central highlands along the Ho Chi Minh Highway, then back to the coast at Da Nang and north to Hanoi.